institutional access

 Nigerian President Tinubu's pardon of 'Ogoni Nine' draws ethnic group's rejection

-• Although MOSOP welcomed the pardon as courageous, activists and Amnesty International stated it falls short of full justice, urging formal exoneration and accountability for environmental harm.
+• The pardons sparked mixed reactions, with some relatives praising the act and Amnesty International stating it falls far short of full justice and accountability for environmental harms.

 Insights by Ground AI